sunnysetia93/competitive-coding-problems/CONTRIBUTING.md

 ## How to setup?

-This is the most simple project when it comes to contributions, setup, opening issues/pull requests + you get to practive competitive questions.
+This is the most simple project when it comes to contributions, setup, opening issues/pull requests + you get to practice competitive questions.

 So let's get started.

 - Clone the repo using the command
 `git clone https://github.com/sunnysetia93/competitive-coding-problems.git`

 ##### NOTE: Programming Language is not a constraint.
-Psuedo Code in form of comments is also appreciated as, It can be solved by one of us later.
+Pseudo code (in form of comments) is also appreciated as It can be solved by one of us later.

 ## How to pick up an Issue
 - Comment on the issue first so that we can assign you the issue.